dougal/acts_as_indexed/README.md

 #### With Relevance

-to search with the most relevant matches appearing first, call the `find_with_index` method on your model, passing a query as the first argument. the optional `ids_only` parameter, when set to true, will return only the ids of any matching records.
+To search with the most relevant matches appearing first, call the `find_with_index` method on your model, passing a query as the first argument. the optional `ids_only` parameter, when set to true, will return only the ids of any matching records.